 The next time you head for the leg press machines at your gym, take a more conscious approach and plan out your foot placements.

 Start with a low weight just to get a feel for the difference it makes to each leg press exercise.
+If you want to achieve toned and ripped legs a bit easier, you might want to add one of these high-quality fat burners to your daily stack:

 Also, take a look in the mirror and decide where you'd like to bulk up more.
 Based on that, prioritize the above leg press foot placements to better shape your body.